BlendSejdiu/ProductAPI-Assignment/README.md

 ```

 Please change the connection string in the **appsettings.json** to the corresponding server from your machine.

 There is no need to add any migrations just run the application since the DbInitializer will handle any migrations and create the database.
-And make sure you have the corresponding .NET 8 SDK so that you can run the project on any IDE.
+And make sure you have the corresponding .NET 8 SDK and SQL Server Management Studio so that you can run the project on any IDE.

+For better API Endpoint testing i suggest using Postman since every API call will need bearer token to access.

 Endpoints for Authentication are: